 Supply chain integration and oversight, as well as real-time parts and aircraft monitoring services, are two of the most touted use cases for blockchain technology in the aviation sector.
 Time will tell whether blockchain can resolve these issues, but there’s little doubt that it can assist in some capacity.

 Several industry leaders are in the works developing systems by which maintenance issues can be more easily foreseen and dealt with using blockchain distributed ledger technology.
 Tracing individual parts to gauge their fitness for flight and anticipate declines in their quality is one use of the technology, as is providing a more connected record for maintenance-related departments to rely upon.
-These uses could cut down on the one thing that gives airlines and passengers the most searing migraines: delays.
+These uses could cut down on the one thing that gives airlines and passengers the most consistent trouble: delays.

 Companies Trying to Solve This Problem